Legal and administrative framework

 Subsection 22.5.6 of the JBNQA created the Evaluating Committee and set out its composition, as follows:

-The Ministère du Développement durable, de l’Environnement et de la Lutte contre les changements climatiques (MDDELCC) ensures the operation of the Evaluating Committee Secretariat.
+The Ministère de l’Environnement, de la Lutte contre les changements climatiques, de la Faune et des Parcs (MELCCFP) ensures the operation of the Evaluating Committee secretariat.

 Territory and Jurisdiction